Audio: coming soon!

 “Ah—well.
 No. This is a delicate matter.
 If I hope to persuade them this time—”

 “So you’ll batter them with arguments they’ve already rejected.
 Twice.”

 “I ought to put you out of the carriage right now,” he muttered.

-Better to leave now than to find herself cast out—with kindness and apology—in a few more weeks.
-Better to descend from Lord Hugo’s carriage before she found herself in a world she knew not at all.
+Better to leave today than to find herself cast out—albeit with kindness and apology—when her birthday passed in a few more weeks.
+Better to descend from Lord Hugo’s carriage now, before she found herself in a world she knew not at all.